danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

   popular with kernel maintainers ...](https://www.kernel.org/doc/html/latest/process/stable-api-nonsense.html)

+* If you go with an "upstream first" approach to shipping graphics drivers you first need to polish your driver, refactor out common components, and push it to upstream.
+Only to then pay a second team to re-add all the crap so you can ship your driver on all the old kernels, where all the helpers and new common code don't exist.

 * Pay your distro or OS vendor to just backport the new helpers before they even have landed in an upstream release.
 Which means instead of a backporting team for the driver on your payroll you now pay for backporting the entire